 “The Lord is close to the brokenhearted and saves those who are crushed in spirit.”
 (Psalm 34:18 NIV)

 I wish I could take your pain.
 I wish you didn’t have to process it.
 But take heart, you are not alone in the grieving.

 Would you like to explore grief a little more?
 We offer a tender and compassion introduction to writing your own psalm of lament.
 You can find this beautiful FREE resource here: Exploring Lament.

-S. G. Willoughby is a 17-year-old girl who loves to write and have adventures – be it a new board game with her family, trying a weird food, or diving into a fantasy book.
-She is a TCK, a Lymie, a B.R.I.G.H.T.
-Lights leader, and the author of He’s Making Diamonds: A Teen’s Thoughts On Faith Through Chronic Illness.
+Sara is the author of He’s Making Diamonds: A Teen's Thoughts On Faith Through Chronic Illness and the host of the annual Diamonds Conference for chronically ill Christians.
+She loves to write and have adventures - be it a new board game with her family, trying a weird food, or diving into a fantasy book.
+Sara is a TCK, a Lymie, and a Young Life Leader.
+She is also a Chronic Joy Contributing Writer.